Bevan Font

 Identify Fonts Similar to Bevan From Any Image

 Bevan is a popular display font, designed by Vernon Adams.
-If you've spotted something similar in a logo or screenshot, upload it to find the Google Font match.
+If you've spotted something similar in a logo or screenshot, upload it to find a downloadable Google Font match.

 Bevan is a reworking of a traditional slab serif display typeface created by Heinrich Jost in the 1930s.
 In Bevan, Jost's earlier letter forms have been digitised and then reshaped for use as a webfont, the counters have been opened up a little and the stems optimised for use as bold display font in modern web browsers.